nolan-h-hamilton/Consenrich/Examples.md

 DNase-seq and ATAC-seq data samples with Consenrich</em>.</figcaption>
 </figure>

-(At this stage, one could proceed to annotate or analyze the consensus peaks from the combined ATAC–DNase data.
-For brevity, we move on to a differential analysis example.)

 # Applications to Differential Analyses

 The following analysis uses ENCODE DNase-seq alignment input from